danielsellergren/sprite-palette-extractor/README.md

-# sprite-palette-extractor
+# Sprite Palette Extractor

-Extracts palette information from sets of spritesheets
+Extracts palette information from sets of spritesheets.
+This is just a script I wrote for a personal project so lots of settings are hardcoded.
+Alter as needed if you are actually using this.

 ## Setup

 Install ImageMagick if necessary.

     brew install imagemagick

+Clone the repository.

+    git clone git@github.com:danielsellergren/sprite-palette-extractor.git
+    cd sprite-palette-extractor/

 Install dependencies.